Build charts in Amplitude: Add events

 Events are the heart of any Amplitude analysis.
 An event is an action a user takes in your product: Pushing a button, completing a level, or making a payment.
 You should aim to track between 15 and 200 events to develop a full understanding of how users are engaging with your app.

-Amplitude can also track inactive events, or actions that are not taken by the end user, but still occur within the app or website.
+Amplitude can also track inactive events, or actions that aren't taken by the end user, but still occur within the app or website.
 One example might be a push notification sent by the app.

 Add events to your analysis

 To add an event to an analysis, navigate to the Events module and click Add Event or Metric.
-This will bring up a list of all available events.
+This brings up a list of all available events.
 You can add up to 10 events to an analysis.
-An event must first be instrumented before it will appear in this list.
-To learn more, see our articles on managing events.
+An event must first be instrumented before it appears in this list.

 build_charts_in_amplitude_add_event.png